 When a trespasser gets injured in California, the property owner could be liable if they failed to use reasonable care to keep the property in a reasonably safe condition.
 In these cases, juries consider all relevant factors, such as:

 Homeowner’s insurance policies cover many types of bodily injuries (up to the policy limits) that occur on the homeowner’s property.
-However, insurance policies often have a number of exclusions for what types of accidents or injuries are not included.
-Examples may include:
+However, insurance policies often have exclusions for certain types of accidents.
+Examples include:

 - Dog bite injuries for certain dog breeds;